-- 1. Involve parents in the development of the Consolidated Federal Programs (CFP) application, including asking for input relative to Title I, Title IIA, Title IIIA and Title IVA. - Develop a written parent and family engagement LEA policy.
-This policy must be developed jointly with, agreed upon with, and distributed to, parents and family members of participating children.
-The LEA PFE policy shall be incorporated into the local educational agency's plan and describe the agency's expectations for parent and family involvement. - 3.
-Conduct an annual evaluation of the content and effectiveness of the LEA parent and family engagement policy in improving the academic quality of the school.
-Use the evaluation findings to design evidence-based strategies for more effective parental involvement and to revise the parent and family engagement policies. - Develop a written parent and family engagement School procedure for each Title I school to be disseminated to developed and agreed on by Title I parents and families annually. - 5.
-Each Title I school must develop and agree on with Title I parents and families a parent-school compact to be disseminated annually. - 6.
-Each Title I school must conduct a stand-alone Annual Title I meeting with Title I parents and families.
+- 1. Involve parents in the development of the Consolidated Federal Programs (CFP) application, including asking for input relative to Title I, Title IIA, Title IIIA and Title IVA. - 2.
+Develop written parent and family engagement policies for the LEA and each Title I school.
+These policies will be developed jointly with, agreed upon with, and distributed to, parents and family members of participating children.
+The LEA PFE policy shall be incorporated into the local educational agency's plan and describe the agency's expectations for parent and family involvement.
+Title I schools are also required to have a Parent-School Compact.

-- Involve parents and family members of children receiving services under Title I in the decisions regarding how funds reserved under the Parent & Family Engagement setaside are used. - 8.
+- 3. Conduct an annual evaluation of the content and effectiveness of the parent and family engagement policy in improving the academic quality of the school.
+Use the evaluation findings to design evidence-based strategies for more effective parental involvement and to revise the parent and family engagement policies. - 4.
+Involve parents and family members of children receiving services under Title I in the decisions regarding how funds reserved under the Parent & Family Engagement set-aside are used. - 5.
 Submit, if the LEA CFP plan is unsatisfactory to any parents, the parents' comments when the LEA submits its application to the State.